Opening Hours Open 7 days a week

 The requirements to be met for indefinite leave to remain (ILR) in the UK as a victim of domestic violence are set out in Appendix FM to the Immigration Rules.
 The Immigration Rules require that:

-Suitability requirement: The applicant must not fall for refusal under Part 9: grounds for refusal, but paragraph 9.8.4.(a) does not apply.; and
+Suitability requirement: The applicant must not fall for refusal under Part Suitability of the Immigration Rules; and

 Immigration status requirement: The applicant must have, or have last been granted, permission as one of the following: